 The following post is written by and a contribution from New Tech High’s 5th period PLC team.
 The team consists of the following teachers: Lisa Gottfried, Digital Design, Estevan Perez, Math, Jon Southam, Math, and Cecilia Guerrero-Gopar, Spanish.

-How do we get students to access and engage in resources in the room (both digital and analogue?)
+How to get students to access and engage in resources in the room?

 Problem of Practice